Liberty University College of Osteopathic Medicine - LUCOM

 Virtual Shadowing Options?
 Will accept EITHER virtual or in-person shadowing

-The coursework must be completed from a college or university accredited by an agency recognized by the United States Department of Education.
+Per LUCOM policy, courses completed must be from an institution accredited by an agency recognized by the United States Department of Education (USDE).

 Accepts prerequisite coursework pass/fail grades?
 Yes